 The ketogenic diet, known for swapping most carbs with fats, is well-recognized for its weight loss benefits.
 However, transitioning to this diet can lead to uncomfortable side effects, with headaches being a frequent complaint.

-For those contemplating keto, understanding how to minimize these headaches is often a concern.
+For those starting keto, understanding how to minimize these headaches is often a concern.

-This article delves into the reasons behind keto-related headaches and provides guidance on how to prevent and manage them.
+This article explains why keto headaches happen and how to prevent and manage them.

 In this article